trieschlab/PymoNNto/docs/Classical_Examples/Diesmann_Synfire.md

 # Diesmann Synfire Chain SORNSim Implementation

-The following code creates a network of 100 neurons with recurrent connections and simulates them for 1000 iterations.
-What is still missing are some behaviour modules.
-This modules have to be passed to the NeuronGrop to definde what the neurons are supposed to do at each timestep.
+The following code creates a synfire chain network with 10 neuron groups and 100 neurons per group.
+The groups have feed forward connections and receive external and internal noise.
+Every neuron in the group is updated with rules derived from "Diesmann et al 1999".